Shopify/theme-scripts/packages/theme-a11y/README.md

 Add a descriptive message to external links and links that open to a new window.

-- `messages`: Custom messages object to overwrite with keys: newWindow, external, newWindowExternal
+- `elements` - Specific elements to be targeted
-- `messages.newWindow` - When the link opens in a new window (e.g. `target="_blank"`)
+- `options.messages`: Custom messages object to overwrite with keys: newWindow, external, newWindowExternal
-- `messages.external` - When the link is to a different host domain.
+- `options.messages.newWindow` - When the link opens in a new window (e.g. `target="_blank"`)
-- `messages.newWindowExternal` - When the link is to a different host domain and opens in a new window.
+- `options.messages.external` - When the link is to a different host domain.
-- `targetLinks`: Links selector to be targeted (Optional)
+- `options.messages.newWindowExternal` - When the link is to a different host domain and opens in a new window.
-- `prefix`: Prefix to namespace "id" of the messages
+- `options.prefix`: Prefix to namespace "id" of the messages